coldsofttech/pyawsopstoolkit/README.md

 ### Account

 The **Account** class represents an AWS account with various attributes.
-This class implements the **IAccount** interface, providing basic functionality for managing an AWS account.
+This class provides basic functionality for managing an AWS account.

 #### Constructors